Jmeyer1292/ensenso_extrinsic_calibration/README.md

 - [`institut_maupertuis_robots_descriptions`](https://github.com/InstitutMaupertuis/institut_maupertuis_robots_descriptions)

 This package has been tested with Ubuntu 14.04 and ROS Indigo.
-The package was designed to be used with a Fanuc R1000iA 80f robot, however it should be easy to port it on other ROS compatible robots.
+The package was designed to be used with a Fanuc R1000iA 80f robot however it should be easy to port it on other ROS compatible robots; refer to the [last section](https://github.com/InstitutMaupertuis/ensenso_extrinsic_calibration/blob/indigo-devel/README.md#changing-the-setup).

 Install
 -------
-Install the dependencies by cloning the repositories into your catkin workspace.
+Install the dependencies by following the wiki instructions and cloning the repositories into your catkin workspace.

 `cd` to your catkin workspace source directory:
 ```